 Mr. Halfmann is a third-generation farmer and rancher in Runnels County, who bought his first set of cattle at age 13 and made his first land purchase through Central Texas when he was 23.
 Today, his principal business is operating a stocker cattle and cow-calf operation, along with farming small grains.
 He is also the foreman and co-owner of Frey Cattle Company, a cattle order buying operation located in Ballinger.
 In addition, he is a shareholder in S & H Land and Livestock, LLC, a stocker cattle operation in Concho County.

 A native of Runnels County, Robby is a graduate of Ballinger High School and attended Tarleton State University.
 Active in his community, he is a member of the Runnels County Farm Bureau and a member of St. Boniface Parish, where he serves on the parish council auction committee.
-He enjoys reading, fishing, and spending time with his wife, Kallie, and their dogs.
+He enjoys reading, fishing, and spending time with his wife, Kallie, their son Jake, and their dogs.
 He was first elected to the board in 2008.

 Longtime Central Texas member Mr. Harvick is a rancher in Comanche County with an operation consisting of improved grassland and a cow-calf operation.
 He is the former president of Gore’s, Inc. in Comanche, Texas, which was a dairy, beef cattle and feed manufacturing business that operated in Texas and New Mexico.

 Kenneth attended Tarleton State University and is past president of the Texas Holstein Association and is a member of the Comanche Roping Club, among other community organizations.
 He and his wife, Vickie, are members of First Baptist Church in Comanche.
 He enjoys riding his horse and working cattle, playing guitar, golf and playing with his grandkids.
 He was first elected to the board in 2012.